 Most free-roaming cats will be getting more than enough exercise in their everyday lives just by coming and going as they please, climbing trees and fences, and venturing from home.
 They will return when they’re tired and hungry and stay inside to regain their energy, ready to go again.

 On the other hand, cats that live exclusively indoors may be leading more sedentary lives and not getting the exercise they need.
-They might face fewer risks than their outdoor counterparts, but are they being as healthy as them?
+They might face fewer risks than their outdoor counterparts, but are they being as active as them?

 For indoor cats, it is important to enrich their environment as much as possible to encourage activity and play.
 If you’re home with your cat then using a teaser or laser pen to get them moving is a great way of promoting exercise.